adrienls/MCQ-Correction/README.md

 * Access to data must be secure

 #### Use
-The server is automatically called by client and requests are made by the different interaction with the web interface.
+The server is automatically called by the client and requests are made by the different interaction with the web interface.

 You can modify the configuration of the server by modifying the server.cfg file.
 You can modify the adress and how to connect to the database.